kevinzhow/chainstory/README.md

 make
 ```

-Everything will be put into the `build` directory

-If you want to serve the latest web, run this command in `web` folder to compile the latest frontend.
+If you want to serve the latest web, run this command in `web` folder to compile the latest frontend.Everything will be put into the `build` directory.

 ```
 npm run build